QuentinRa/blog.quentinra.dev/programming-languages/_paradigm/stuff/recursivity.md

 #### Terminal vs Non-Terminal

 A recursive function may exhaust every resource, as every recursive call adds its own data.
-When distinguish terminal and non-terminal recursive functions.
+We distinguish terminal and non-terminal recursive functions.
 The latter may never end.

 * **Terminal** ✅: we evaluate "n" before "n+1", e.g., the result is updated **before** the next function call.